119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Remove any extra attachments such as wiring harnesses or rubber mounts.

-• Check yard rates in your area before you go; some will pick up the transmission, especially if you’re scrapping a whole vehicle.
+• Check local yard rates before you go; some even offer pickup services, especially if you’re scrapping a complete vehicle.

 Conclusion

 Scrap transmission prices in Canada vary from typically $10 to $100, depending on the type, weight, and province.
 Manuals typically fetch less than Automatics or CVTs, and good, clean, drained transmissions always bring in more money.
-If you’re scrapping a transmission in a major city like Toronto, Montreal, or Vancouver, you might earn a slightly higher amount due to local demand.
+If you’re scrapping a transmission in Ontario, you may earn a slightly higher amount due to stronger local demand.

-Wherever you’re located, check prices from at least 2–3 local yards before selling.
+No matter where you’re located, check prices from at least two or three local yards before selling.
 If you’re in Ontario, contact Greenway Auto Recycling — we offer fast quotes, same-day pickup, and fair market rates for all types of transmissions and vehicle parts.

 Related Posts